rozdolsky33/certificate-expiration-monitoring/README.md

    The example code in this directory can be assembled into an OCI Functions container.
 If that function is given the permissions to read (or use) resources in a tenancy, it may do so.
 As with all rights grants, this involves two steps:

-    - Construct a dynamic group whose membership includes the function, for example  `monitoring-func-dg`:
+    - Construct a dynamic group whose membership includes the function, for example  `MonitoringFunc-DG`:
       ```text
       ALL {resource.type = 'fnfunc', resource.compartment.id = '<ocid1.compartment1.id>'}
       ```

     - Add the rights to that dynamic group with a suitable policy, such as:
       ```text
-      allow dynamic-group monitoring-func-dg to manage all-resources in <example-compartment>
+      allow dynamic-group MonitoringFunc-DG to manage all-resources in <example-compartment>
       ```

    Once the dynamic group and policies are set, the function may then be deployed and invoked as usual.